-- > This Benefits Handbook is intended to comply with the requirements of the Employee Retirement Income Security Act of 1974, as amended (ERISA), and other applicable laws and regulations.
-In addition, this Benefits Handbook is designed to comply with the requirements of a cafeteria plan under Section 125 of the Internal Revenue Code of 1986, as amended (the "Code"). - > This Benefits Handbook has been written, to the extent possible, in nontechnical language to help you understand the basic terms and conditions of the health and insurance benefits plans described. - > The Plans are subject to the provisions of ERISA, with the exception of DCSA and TRIP (under the Citigroup Spending Accounts Plan) and the health savings accounts ("HSAs") (under the High Deductible Health Plan option of the Citigroup Health Benefit Plan).
+This Benefits Handbook is intended to comply with the requirements of the Employee Retirement Income Security Act of 1974, as amended (ERISA), and other applicable laws and regulations.
+In addition, this Benefits Handbook is designed to comply with the requirements of a cafeteria plan under Section 125 of the Internal Revenue Code of 1986, as amended (the "Code").

+This Benefits Handbook has been written, to the extent possible, in nontechnical language to help you understand the basic terms and conditions of the health and insurance benefits plans described.

+The Plans are subject to the provisions of ERISA, with the exception of DCSA and TRIP (under the Citigroup Spending Accounts Plan) and the health savings accounts ("HSAs") (under the High Deductible Plan with HSA option of the Citigroup Health Benefit Plan).
 This Benefits Handbook serves as the Plan document and Summary Plan Description (SPD) for the Plans subject to ERISA and the Code, as applicable.
+The terms and conditions of these Plans may be further prescribed in insurance policies, the provisions of which, as may be amended from time to time, are hereby incorporated by reference.

+Notwithstanding any other provision in this SPD, Citigroup intends to operate the Plan in compliance with the transparency, surprise billing and other applicable requirements in the relevant provisions of the Consolidated Appropriations Act, 2021 ("CAA") and the Transparency-In-Coverage Regulations as they become effective, based on a good faith, reasonable interpretation of the statute, existing regulations and other official guidance.
+As additional, final guidance becomes available and applicable, Citigroup will modify this SPD accordingly and/or provide a Summary of Material Modifications.

-The terms and conditions of these Plans may be further prescribed in insurance policies, the provisions of which, as may be amended from time to time, are hereby incorporated by reference. - If you do not have access to the Citi intranet or the Internet, you can request a copy of the Benefits Handbook at no cost to you by speaking with a Citi Benefits Center representative.
+If you do not have access to the Citi intranet or the Internet, you can request a copy of the Benefits Handbook at no cost to you by speaking with a Citi Benefits Center representative.
 Call the Citi Benefits Center via ConnectOne at 1 (800) 881-3938.
-See the For More Information section for detailed instructions. - > This Benefits Handbook provides no guarantee that you are eligible to participate in every benefit or program described.
+See the For More Information section for detailed instructions.

+This Benefits Handbook provides no guarantee that you are eligible to participate in every benefit or program described.
 Each Plan may have its own eligibility requirements, so be sure to review individual eligibility requirements carefully.
 In addition, Citi in no way guarantees the payment of any benefit that may be due or becomes due to any person under the Plans.